Robert-96/py-prompts/README.md

 ### Add custom prompt

-Create a new python file in the `~/.py-prompts/prompts` folder.
+Create a new python file in the `~/.py-prompts/prompts` directory.

 You can use this example as a starting point: